Germany: Sick days due to mental health problems on the rise | DW | 25.07.2019

 Read more: The social media platforms with the most negative effects on mental health

 As people get older, the number of days they take off work for mental health reasons also consistently goes up, the report showed.
-It also said women were more likely to take time off for mental health related reasons than their male colleagues.
+It also said women were more likely to take time off for reasons related to mental health than their male colleagues.

 It is estimated that around 5.3 million Germans suffer from depression each year.